Trauma vs. PTSD: Understanding the Differences

 Uncovering the Facts and Myths About Schizophrenia

 Schizophrenia is one of the most widely misunderstood mental health conditions.
 Exaggerated and inaccurate media depictions and representations have left the general public with false (and often harmful) assumptions about people who live with this disorder.
-For a deeper look at how these misconceptions arose, see our overview of the history of schizophrenia.
-Although it […]
+Although it affects roughly 0.25% of the population in the US, schizophrenia impacts a diverse group of people (1), […]

 Exploring the Link Between Anxiety and Depression